 When you are sexually aroused, messages from your brain travel down nerves to your penis.
 Chemicals called neurotransmitters are then released from the ends of the nerves in the penis.
 Stimulation of the penis can also cause local nerve endings to release neurotransmitter chemicals.

 The neurotransmitters which are released in the penis cause another chemical to be made, called cyclic guanosine monophosphate (cGMP).
 This chemical causes the arteries in the penis to widen (dilate).
 This allows extra blood to flood into the penis.
 The rapid inflow of blood causes the penis to swell into an erection.
 The swollen inner part of the penis also presses on the veins nearer to the skin surface of the penis.
 These veins normally drain the penis of blood.
 So, the flow of blood out of the penis is also restricted, which enhances the erection.

 Once you stop having sex, the level of cGMP falls, the blood flow to the penis returns to normal and the penis gradually returns to the non-erect state.

 What causes erectile dysfunction (ED)?

 There are several causes which tend to be grouped into those that are mainly physical and those that are mainly due to mental health (psychological).

 About 8 in 10 cases of ED are due to a physical cause.
 Causes include:

 - Reduced blood flow to the penis.
 This is, by far, the most common cause of ED in men over the age of 40.
 Like in other parts of the body, the arteries which take blood to the penis can become narrowed.
 The blood flow may then not be enough to cause an erection.
 Risk factors can increase your chance of narrowing of the arteries.
-These include getting older; high blood pressure; high cholesterol; smoking.
+These include getting older, high blood pressure, high cholesterol and smoking.